 - The Executive Head Teacher

 - The Principal

 - SEND Governor

-- The SENCo/Deputy SENCo
+- The SENCO /Deputy SENCo

+- A Specialist SENCO/Dyslexia Teacher may have a role advising teachers on strategies and interventions.

 - Key worker or a Learning Support Assistant may have a role depending on the pupil's needs at the time.
 Pupils may work with different adults throughout the day.

 - Outside agencies may have a role, for example Speech and Language Therapist, Cheshire East Autism Team, Educational Psychologist, Physiotherapist, School Nurse, Continence Nurse and Community Paediatrician.